Homotopy groups of cubical sets: Introduction

 \textbf{Organization of the paper.} The paper is organized as follows. \cref{sec:model-cat} contains the background on abstract homotopy theory: we collect the necessary definitions and results on model categories and fibration categories that we will be using throughout the paper.
 In \cref{sec:cset}, we introduce cubical sets and their homotopy theory.
 A large part of this material can be found in the literature or is known in folklore, but we give proofs of all results that may be hard to find.
-In \cref{sec:groups}, we define homotopy groups of cubical sets via connected components of the iterated loop space, and prove three equivalent characterizations thereof.
+In \cref{sec:groups}, we define homotopy groups of cubical sets via path components of the iterated loop space, and prove three equivalent characterizations thereof.
 Finally, in \cref{sec:results}, we prove classical results: preservation of products; commutativity of $\pi_n(X, x)$ for $n \geq 2$; the long exact sequence of a fibration; and Whitehead's theorem.
-Our proof of the long exact sequence follows Mather's proof \cite{mather:pullbacks} in the case of spaces and relies on the theory of homotopy pullbacks.
-As this theory is well-known in folklore but perhaps not well-documented in literature, we dedicate \cref{sec:hopullbacks} to establishing basic facts about homotopy pullbacks in fibration categories.
+Our proof of the long exact sequence follows Mather's proof \cite{mather:pullbacks} (cf.~\cite[Thm.~3.8.12]{cisinski:higher-categories}) in the case of spaces and relies on the theory of homotopy pullbacks.
+As this theory is well-known in folklore but perhaps not well-documented in literature, we dedicate \cref{sec:hopullbacks} to establishing basic facts about homotopy pullbacks: first in fibration categories, and later specifically in the category of (cubical) Kan complexes.